 You’ll want to note the potential $10 wire fee we mentioned previously if you aren’t maintaining a balance of $25,000 or more.

 ATM and Branch Access

 Like many online savings accounts the CIT Bank Savings Builder account comes with no ATM or debit card of any kind.
 You will not have access to cash via this method or access to any physical branch locations.
 If you need access to cash, you will have to transfer the money to a bank or credit union with a branch near you or request a check from CIT Bank.

 Outside of the variable rate accounts discussed above, CIT Bank also offers the following deposit products with interest payments:

 - Jumbo CDs (four terms available)

-We covered CIT Bank’s CD accounts earlier this month and they still feature competitive APYs.
+We covered CIT Bank’s CD accounts earlier this year and they still feature competitive APYs.
 For fixed rate deposits with CIT Bank you will earn the same interest whether the account is a standard deposit or “Jumbo.”
-In normal interest rate environments jumbo accounts tends to pay more than standard ones.
+In normal interest rate environments jumbo accounts tend to pay more than standard ones.